 \section{Introduction}

 Twin buildings have been introduced by M.~A~Ronan and J.~Tits in the late 1980's.
 Their definition is motivated by the theory of Kac-Moody groups over fields.
 Kac-Moody groups are infinite-dimensional generalizations of Chevalley groups and the buildings associated with the latter are spherical.
 Spherical buildings have been classified by J.~Tits in \cite{Ti74}.
 This classification relies heavily on the fact that there is an opposition relation on the set of chambers of a spherical building.
 The idea in the definition of a twin building is to extend the notion of an opposition to non-spherical buildings: instead of taking one building, one starts with two buildings ${\cal B}_+,{\cal B}_-$ of the same type and defines an opposition relation between the chambers of the two buildings in question.
-Technically, this is done by requiring a {\sl twinning function} between the chamber sets of the two buildings which takes its values in the Weyl group $W$.
-Two chambers $x,y$ of ${\cal B}_+$ and ${\cal B}_-$ are then defined to be opposite, if their twinning is the idendity in $W$.
+Technically, this is done by requiring a {\sl twinning function} between the chamber sets of the two buildings that takes its values in the Weyl group $W$.
+Two chambers $x,y$ of ${\cal B}_+$ and ${\cal B}_-$ are then defined to be opposite, if their twinning is the identity in $W$.

 There are variations of the idea of a twinning.
 For instance, one can introduce `by restriction' a twinning between one chamber of ${\cal B}_+$ and the building ${\cal B}_-$, seen as an application from the set of chambers of ${\cal B}_-$ to the Weyl group.
 A function from the set of chambers of a building ${\cal B}$ to its Weyl group and satisfying similar properties to those of this `twinning to a chamber' will be called {\sl a codistance on ${\cal B}$}.
 This idea occurs at various places in the literature (see for instance \cite{Mu98} and \cite{Ro07}).
-In particular, \cite{Ro07} is dealing with the question to which extent the existence of a codistance of a building ${\cal B}$ restricts its structure.
-The main result of the present paper ensures that any 3-spherical building admitting a codistance and satisfying some local condition is in fact one `half' of a twin building.
-In particular, it is already known if its diagram is simply laced and if each panel contains at least 4 chambers (see the second remark below).
+In particular, \cite{Ro07} deals with the question to which extent the existence of a codistance of a building ${\cal B}$ restricts its structure.
+The main result of the present paper ensures that any 3-spherical building admitting a codistance, and satisfying some local condition, is in fact one `half' of a twin building.
+It is known that the local condition in question is satisfied if the diagram is simply laced and if each panel contains at least 4 chambers (see the final section of this paper).

 Here is the precise statement of our main result.
-For the definitions and notations we refer to Sections \ref{prel} and \ref{cod}.
+For the definitions and notation we refer to Sections~\ref{prel} and~\ref{cod}.